 Top 3 soft skills employers want you to have

-Your GPA and resume may get you the interview, but they may not get you the job.
-Employers, 77% in fact, also want you to have soft skills to ensure you’re a well-rounded candidate.
+Your GPA and resume may secure you the interview, but they may not get you the job.
+77% of employers want you to have soft skills to ensure you’re a well-rounded candidate.

 So, what exactly are soft skills?